 While the Management Board is accountable in practical terms, FMO remains a flat organization.
 Reporting lines are short and clear, facilitating supervision and control.

-Appointed by our Supervisory Board, our Management Board is comprised of two directors:
+Appointed by our Supervisory Board, our Management Board is comprised of three directors:

 In 2000, she started working at FMO, at first being responsible for investments in a selected number of countries in Eastern Europe & Central Asia and later in the Latin America department, where she managed a team since 2005.
 Before joining FMO, she worked at Fortis Bank in the Financial Institutions team for Latin America.

-Linda Broekhuizen has Master Degrees in International Relations and in Business Administration.
+Linda has Master Degrees in International Relations and in Business Administration.
 In 2010 she finalized a postgraduate program on Corporate Social Responsibility Management.
-She is member of the Supervisory Board of KIT (Royal Tropical Institute), member of the Development Cooperation Committee of the Dutch Advisory Council on International Affairs, Supervisory Board Member of the Netherlands Council for Trade promotion (NCH) and member of the Appeals Commission of the Foundation for Banking Ethics Enforcement, and member of the Netherlands Advisory Board on Impact Investing.
+She is member of the Supervisory Board of KIT (Royal Tropical Institute), member of the Development Cooperation Committee of the Dutch Advisory Council on International Affairs, Supervisory Board Member of the Netherlands Council for Trade promotion (NCH), member of the Appeals Commission of the Foundation for Banking Ethics Enforcement, and member of the Netherlands Advisory Board on Impact Investing.
 Aslong as she acts as FMO CEO a.i., Linda is also Member of the Board of Directors of EDFI ASBL, the association of bilateral European Development Finance Institutions.

 Fatoumata Bouaré joined FMO’s Management Board in October 2017 as Chief Risk & Finance Officer.
 Before that, she held the positions of Director Risk Management Head at the Bank of Africa Group and Deputy Chief Executive Officer of Bank of Africa Benin.
 In her capacity as the highest-ranking risk professional at the Bank of Africa Group, she was in charge of all integral aspects of risk, including environmental, social and sustainability risks.
 Bank of Africa Group is present in 18 countries with total assets of USD 7 billion, more than 500 branches and 6000 staff.